rougier/from-python-to-numpy/book/beyond-numpy.rst

 it in every situation.
 In this chapter, we've seen some alternatives (including Python itself) that are worth a look.
 As always, the choice belongs to you.
 You have to consider what is the best solution for you in term of development time, computation time and effort in maintenance.
-In onen hand, if you design your own solution, you'll have to test it and to maintain it, but in exchange, you'll be free to design it the way you want.
+In one hand, if you design your own solution, you'll have to test it and to maintain it, but in exchange, you'll be free to design it the way you want.
 On the other hand, if you decide to rely on a third-party package, you'll save time in development and benefit